Sharp well-posedness for the cubic NLS and mKdV in $H^s(\mathbb R)$: Introduction

 While a great many dispersive equations have recently been shown to be well-posed at the scaling-critical regularity, this fails for \eqref{NLS} and \eqref{mKdV}.
 In fact, one has instantaneous norm inflation: For every $s\leq-\frac12$ and $\eps>0$, there is a Schwartz solution $q(t)$ to \eqref{NLS} satisfying

-This was shown for \eqref{NLS} in \cite{christ2003illposedness,MR2501679,MR3702002}.
+This was shown for \eqref{NLS} in \cite{christ2003illposedness,MR3917712,MR3702002}.
 In Appendix~\ref{S:A} we revisit this work, giving a simplified presentation and showing that the same norm inflation holds also for \eqref{mKdV}, as well as other members of the hierarchy.
-(This does not seem to have been noticed before).
+This ill-posedness effect does not seem to have been noticed before.

-The norm inflation argument does not extend to \eqref{Miura mKdV}.
-Nevertheless, a different form of ill-posedness is known in the focusing case when $s<-\tfrac12$: By using soliton solutions, the paper \cite{MR1404320} shows that the data-to-solution map cannot be extended continuously to the delta-function initial data.
+This norm inflation argument does not extend to \eqref{Miura mKdV}.
+Nevertheless, in the appendix we show (seemingly for the first time) that a slightly weaker form of ill-posedness holds in the focusing case; see Proposition~\ref{P:mKdV in -1/2}.
+Previously, \cite{MR1404320} showed that the data-to-solution map cannot be extended continuously to the delta-function initial data in the focusing case.
 The analogous assertion for NLS (both focusing and defocusing) was proved in \cite{MR1813239}.

 Let us turn our attention to the existing well-posedness theory.
 The advent of Strichartz estimates \cite{MR512086} had a transformative effect on the study of nonlinear dispersive equations.
 These estimates provide an elegant and efficient expression of the dispersive effect and allowed researchers to pass beyond the regularity required to make sense of the nonlinearity pointwise in time.
 In \cite{MR915266}, Tsutsumi used this new tool to prove global well-posedness of \eqref{NLS} in $L^2(\R)$.